The IROP faculty mentor helps students:

 IROP requires ongoing communication between UNH and foreign mentors both in the preparation of the application and during the orientation and research stages.
 Informing students about appropriate research skills and making them aware of cultural differences that may influence the research process are integral parts of this guiding role.
-Faculty members may mentor up to two students each year.

 Students may participate in faculty members' research.
 Students should not, however, serve merely as research assistants, but should be given a specific research problem to investigate on their own with the advice and assistance of their faculty mentors.
 Students should have the opportunity to participate in all aspects of professional research from the design and development of the project to the analysis and conclusions.